-Samantha Jones, the former CEO of the UK arm of American health insurance corporation, Centene, was ‘expert adviser for NHS transformation’ to Boris Johnson’s government.
-The Conservative’s Health and Care Act is one of the last pieces of the privatisation puzzle.
-It breaks the English NHS into 42 easy-to-manage chunks.
-Initially called Accountable Care Organisations (ACOs) like their American counterparts (which was a bit of a give-away!) they were quickly renamed Integrated Care Systems or ICSs.
-Health policy experts warn that ICS boards will operate like commercial entities.
+The Conservative’s Health and Care Act 2022 was one of the last big pieces of the privatisation puzzle.
+It broke the English NHS into 42 easy-to-manage chunks.
+Initially called Accountable Care Organisations (ACOs) like their American counterparts (which was a bit of a give-away!), they were quickly renamed Integrated Care Systems or ICSs.

 Like all UK health law since 1990, the direction of travel of the Act is towards an American insurance industry take-over of the NHS.
 It gives private corporations a bigger than ever stake in the NHS.
 And, as happens in the US Kaiser Permanente ‘managed care’ model on which NHS privatisation is based, the more they cut and deny care, the bigger the profits they’ll make.

 And this is how the story will end, unless you and I and all of us take a stand and write a different ending.
 We must build a movement for the complete renationalisation of the NHS to restore it to its former glory.
-This means bringing back a publicly funded and publicly run, universal service, managed by medical staff who deliver high quality care to all.
+This means bringing back a publicly funded, publicly provided and publicly run, universal service, managed by medical staff delivering high quality care to all.
 To do so, we need to reverse four decades of health and care law; kick out private providers; cancel PFI debt; bring back social, dental and optician care; and get rid of the hugely wasteful internal market and the highly paid bureaucrats who run it.

 Put simply, renationalisation means handing the NHS back to the nation.